A Study of Androgen Annihilation in High-Risk Biochemically Relapsed Prostate Cancer

 - Use of investigational agent within 28 days prior to randomization

-- Use of other prohibited medications within 7 days prior to cycle 1 day 1 on study (Arms B and C only) (see Appendix 1 for list of prohibited medications)
+- Use of other prohibited medications within 7 days prior to cycle 1 day 1 on study (Arms B and C only)

 - Prior bilateral orchiectomy